mozahid679/hello-world/README.md

 The command also supports an optional --show flag.\
 Specifying this flag will simply show the generated key instead of updating any configuration or environment files.

+### `php artisan migrate `

+`php artisan migrate` publishes all our schema to the database.\
+This command also creates the table in the database.

+`php artisan migrate:status` checks the status of the migration.\
+`migrate:status` checks the migrations we have run.

 ## Deployment